baasbox/docs/RestAPI/file.rst

    error occurred
 -  Code 401: user unauthorized
 -  Code 404: file not found
 -  Code 200: OK.
-The file has been deleted.
+The file has been deleted

 Stream a file
 -------------